cursusdb/cursusdb/readme.md

 </div>

 ## Cursus Database System
-CursusDB is a fast open source in-memory document oriented database offering security, persistence, distribution, availability and an SQL like query language.
+CursusDB is a fast open source in-memory document oriented database offering security, persistence, distribution, availability and an SQL like query language(CDQL).

 ## Table of contents
 <ul>